PipedreamHQ/pipedream/docs/docs/pricing/README.md

 [See the definition here](#invocations).

+### Are there any limits on paid tiers?

+**You can run any number of invocations, for any amount of compute time**, on paid tiers.
+[Other platform limits](/limits/) apply.

-### When am I invoiced / billed?
+### When am I invoiced / billed for paid plans?

 When you upgrade to the Professional tier, Stripe will immediately charge your payment method on file for \$10.

-If you accrue any [invocations overage](/pricing/#invocations-overage), that usage is reported to Stripe throughout the [billing period](/pricing/#billing-period).
+If you accrue any [additional billable invocations](#additional-billable-invocations), that usage is reported to Stripe throughout the [billing period](/pricing/#billing-period).
 That overage, as well as the next \$10 monthly minimum, is charged at the start of the _next_ billing period.

 For example, if you sign up for a paid plan on January 1st, you're immediately charged \$10.
-If you run 300,000 invocations in January, you'd use the 100,000 invocations tied to this \$10 payment, and you'd accrue an invocations overage of 200,000 invocations, for a total cost of \$20.
+If you run 300,000 invocations in January, you'd use the 100,000 invocations tied to this \$10 payment, and you'd accrue 200,000 additional billable invocations, for a total cost of \$20.
 That \$20 charge would be added to your next invoice, around Feb 1st, along with the \$10 monthly minimum charge for the billing period starting Feb 1st.

 ### How does Pipedream secure my credit card data?

 Pipedream stores no information on your payment method, and uses Stripe as our payment processor.
 [See our security docs](/security/#payment-processor) for more information.

+### How do I cancel my paid plan?

+You can cancel your plan in your [Billing and Usage Settings](https://pipedream.com/settings/billing).
+You will have access to your paid plan through the end of your current billing period.